flarestart/wait-queue/README.md

 [![NPM version][npm-image]][npm-url]
 [![Downloads][downloads-image]][downloads-url]

-  A javascript wait queue object handle infinity loop tasks more efficiently (using ES6 class and promise)
+A javascript wait queue object handle infinity loop tasks more efficiently

 WaitQueue is an async implements of Array

 ## Table of Contents